 Description

-Five-reagent DNA staining kit according to Feulgen
+Five-reagent DNA staining kit according to Feulgen.

 Feulgen reaction, first described by Robert Feulgen, is one of the most commonly used cytochemical methods for semiquantitative DNA determination in histological and cytological samples.
 It is very important to determine the exact amount and status of the DNA of the nucleus in order to make a diagnosis and treat malignant tumors.

-The key parameter in precise measuring of DNA is reproducibility of the Feulgen reaction.
+The key parameter in the precise measurement of DNA is reproducibility of the Feulgen reaction.
 If the instructions for use are followed correctly, reproducibility is easily and reliably achieved by using quality reagents found in Feulgen kit.
-Feulgen kit contains additional contrasting reagent for cytoplasmic staining which enables clearer viewing of stained DNA.
+Feulgen kit contains an additional contrasting reagent for cytoplasmic staining which enables clearer viewing of stained DNA.
 Using contrasting reagent is not necessary during the staining protocol, but it provides better contrast to the stained DNA of the section.

 Result

-Nucleus - red-pink (magenta)
+Nucleus - red-pink (magenta).

-Cytoplasm and background - not stained if Fast Green F.C.F. contrasting reagent was not used; green if the contrasting reagent was used
+Cytoplasm and background - not stained if Fast Green F.C.F. contrasting reagent was not used; green if the contrasting reagent was used.

 Applications